rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 <img src="images/AGN_Unified.png" alt="AGN Infographic." width="400"/>

 Figure 1: A graphic demonstrating various types of active galaxies.
-It illustrates that the appearance of a sub-class might depend on the orientation of the axis of symmetry (defined by the accretion disk) with respect to our line of signt.
+It illustrates that the appearance of a sub-class might depend on the orientation of the axis of symmetry (defined by the accretion disk) with respect to our line of sight.

 **Data Preview 0.2 vs. Data Preview 1**